Cookie-AutoDelete/Cookie-AutoDelete/README.md

 Translate Cookie AutoDelete in your language!

 1. Copy and paste the "/src/_locales/en" folder.
+2. Rename the newly copied folder to the language codes found [here](https://developer.chrome.com/webstore/i18n?csw=1#localeTable)
+3. Open the manifest.json in your newly created folder and start translating the "message" JSON properties.
+The description should be left alone as a reference.
+Also any word with '$' surrounding it should be left alone as they are placeholders.
+4. Test the translation by zipping up the src folder and loading it in your browser.
+Fix any UI glitches by if possible using a shorter translation.
+5. Make a Pull Request and you're done!.
 6. Watch for changes in the "/src/_locales/en/messages.json" file for future updates.